palmbeach-interactive/django-slick-admin/README.md

 The stylesheets are based on *Sass* and live in the separate [django-slick-admin-styles](https://github.com/palmbeach-interactive/django-slick-admin-styles) repository.
 The versions/tags for the styles are aligned with the main repository.
-So if - for example - you are installing `django-slick-admin==0.1.1` you should use tag '0.1.1' version for the styles as well.
+So if - for example - you are installing `django-slick-admin==0.1.1` you should use the '0.1.1' version for the styles as well.

 #### Quick & dirty way to compile stylesheets with adjusted settings